plentymarkets/docs-raw/plentyInterface/Payment.md

 <pre>public <strong>toArray</strong>()</pre>

-returns this model as an array
+Returns this model as an array.

 # Method<a name="payment_method"></a>

 ## Contracts<a name="payment_method_contracts"></a>
 ### PaymentMethodContainer<a name="payment_contracts_paymentmethodcontainer"></a>

-payment method container
+The payment method container

 #### Namespace